cartheur/aiventure-computer/README.md

 ## aiventure-computer

-The computer that currently runs our robotics projects.
-As finding a replacement has been problematic, can we evolve the design toward a manifestation of an aeon-class machine?
+The computer that currently runs our robotics platforms.
+As finding a replacement has been problematic for new development, can we evolve the design toward a manifestation of an aeon-class machine?

 _Project Goals_